ExclusiveDisjunction/CNTFinal/Common/examples/format.md

 ***Note***: If the client requests something that the server does not know how to futfil, it will return 418 (I'm a teapot)

+## Size
+Inform either the client or server that the message about to be sent is of a specified size, and to change the buffer size.
+It contains:
+1. `size`: The number of bytes about to be sent.

+This message is followed up with the information about to be sent.
+It is a bi-directional message

 ## Move
 Request that the directory be changed.
 The client must provide a relative path to move to.
 The direction is only `request`.
 The data section must contain: